PokemonGoers/PredictPokemon-2/README.md

 A feature is defined by:
 - a unique `key`, which can only be used once in the whole config file
 - a `type` which corresponds to the attribute type of weka, e.g. numeric, string or nominal.
 If nominal is provided the script creates a nominal list with all distinct values that exist in the data set.
 For example: `@ATTRIBUTE source {POKESNIPER, POKERADAR, TWITTER}`
-- an `enabled` flag to indicate wheter or not the feature should be included in the data set, by specifing `true` or `false`.
+- an `enabled` flag to indicate whether or not the feature should be included in the data set, by specifing `true` or `false`.

 ###### Class key
 The `classKey` defines which key will be used as classLabel when an .arff file is generated.
 The `classKey` has to correspond to a feature key in the configuration.
-If a feature key corresponds to the `classKey` it does not matter if the `enabled` flug is set or not.
-The script generats automatically a nominal list with all distinct values that exist in the data set for that key.
+If a feature key corresponds to the `classKey` it does not matter if the `enabled` flag is set or not.
+The script generates automatically a nominal list with all distinct values that exist in the data set for that key.